 - For individuals with a family history of serrated polyposis syndrome, the first-degree relative of the individual with serrated polyposis syndrome should have colonoscopy at the earliest of the following:

 - Colonic Adenomatous Polyposis of Unknown Etiology.
-For individuals with a personal or family history of colonic adenomatous polyposis of unknown etiology(without known APC or biallelic MUTYH mutations), colonoscopy is appropriate as follows:
+For individuals with a family history of colonic adenomatous polyposis of unknown etiology(without known APC or biallelic MUTYH mutations), colonoscopy is appropriate as follows:

 - Individual with a first-degree relative diagnosed with 100 or more adenomas prior to age 40 years should have colonoscopy as follows: